Minimum Wage, Family Leave, OSHA Revised for 2008 Oregon Labor Law Poster

 Oregon has made revision to its minimum wage, FMLA, and OSHA labor law posters.

-Revised labor law posters that include a new Oregon minimum wage, changes in the way family leave is granted and a new time period for employees to file a complaint with the federal Occupational Safety and Health Administration (OSHA) have been issued in Oregon.
+Family leave poster.
+A new time period for employees to file a complaint with the federal Occupational Safety and Health Administration (OSHA) has been issued.

 The Oregon Family Leave Act poster has been revised to include “grandparent” and “grandchild” on a list of family members that employees may care for under “serious health care leave”.